howsoai/platform-installation-examples/performance/README.md

 For the best performance, Howso Platform workloads should be split into two node pools.
 One for the core services, NATS and datastores, and one for the trainee pods.
 This allows the core services to run without interference from the trainee pods, and allows the trainee pods to be scaled independently of the core services.
 The core node pool should be permenant and will not autoscale.
 The trainee node pool should be autoscaling, allowing only trainee pods to run on it.

 ### Node Pool Configuration
+When configuring optimal autoscaling configuration, it may be useful to refer to the [multi-node setup](../prereqs/README.md#multi-node-k3d-cluster) which demonstrates the use of taints and tolerations (in a local setup) to control pod scheduling across multiple nodes.

 #### Core Services Nodes
 The core services of Howso Platform and its dependent charts should run on 2 or 3 dedicated cluster nodes utilizing a [node label](../prereqs/README.md#multi-node-k3d-cluster), to keep trainee pods from starting on them.